shravanrn/LibrarySandboxing/README.md

 # Build Instructions

 **Requirements** - This repo has been tested on Ubuntu 18.04.4 LTS.
 Additionally, the process sandbox build of Firefox assumes you are on a machine with at least 4 cores.

+**Note** - Do not use an existing machine; our setup installs/modifies packages on the machine and has been well tested on a fresh Ubuntu Install.
+Use a fresh VM or machine.

 **Estimated build time**: Less than 24 hours